fquinto/bticinoClasse300x/mqtt_scripts/README.md

       mode: single
 ```

-### Recognize the commands
+#### Recognize the commands

 The following automation recognizes some commands received from the video door entry unit and notifies the event via text and voice on Alexa.
 Obviously the notification scripts shown in the automation will have to be replaced with the one you want.
 If you trace the commands you receive on the **sensor.video_intercom_tx** you will discover others !!
-For now I have identified the following.
+For now I have identified the following:

-**Automation to recognize commands**

 ```yaml
     - id: '1657896199804'